threatint/.github/profile/README.md

 ## About
 FSTPN Cyprus Limited is a privately held company based in Cyprus (EU).
 THREATINT is part of the cyber security portfolio of FSTPN Cyprus Limited.
-We rovide Cyber Threat Intelligence, Cyber Security Servicesm, and Consulting for organisations of all sizes.
+We provide Cyber Threat Intelligence, Cyber Security Servicesm, and Consulting for organisations of all sizes.

 ## Feedback
 We would love to hear from you!
 Please contact us at [help@threatint.eu](mailto:help@threatint.eu) for feedback and general requests.